lix-Jo/SaDir/README.md

 ## 📌 Overview

-**SaDir** is a Geological Fieldwork Application built to replace the traditional workflow of using notebooks, scattered photos, GPS tools, and spreadsheets.
+**Aurquartz** is a Geological Fieldwork Application built to replace the traditional workflow of using notebooks, scattered photos, GPS tools, and spreadsheets.

 It provides geologists and Earth Science students with a **centralized, structured, and efficient digital field notebook**.